auxsophia/auxsophia.github.io/_pages/humanFlourishing/body/sleep.md

 * Get into a bedtime routine
 * Change your mindset to see **falling asleep is a skill you can get better at with practice**
 * Get a little colder if you can (2-3 degrees Fahrenheit lower) to initiate sleep
+* Use a piece of tape to keep your mouth closed allowing nasal breathing throughout the night
 * Use your bed for sleeping only (and sex)

 ### Sleep Posture